Learning high-dimensional directed acyclic graphs with latent and selection variables: Introduction

 \subsection{Complications arising from latent and selection variables}

 In practice there are often latent variables, that is, variables that are not measured or recorded.
 Statistically speaking, these variables are marginalized out.
-Moreover, there can be selection variables, that is, unmeasured variables that determine whether or not a measured unit is included in the data sample.
-Statistically speaking, these variables are conditioned on (see \cite{Cooper95, SpirtesMeekRichardson99} for a more detailed discussion).
+Moreover, there can be selection variables, that is, unmeasured variables that determine whether or not a~measured unit is included in the data sample.
+Statistically speaking, these variables are conditioned on (see~\cite{Cooper95,SpirtesMeekRichardson99} for a~more detailed discussion).
 Latent and selection variables cause several complications.

 The first problem is that causal inference based on the PC algorithm may be incorrect.
-For example, consider the DAG in Figure \ref{example.intro}\subref{example.intro.dag} with observed variables $\mathbf{X}=\{X_1, X_2, X_3\}$ and latent variables $\mathbf{L}=\{L_1, L_2\}$.
+For example, consider the DAG in Figure \ref{exampleintro}(a) with observed variables $\mathbf{X}=\{X_1, X_2, X_3\}$ and latent variables $\mathbf{L}=\{L_1, L_2\}$.
 The only conditional independence relationship among the observed variables is $X_1 \ci X_3$.
-There is only one DAG on $\mathbf{X}$ that implies this single conditional independence relationship, namely $X_1 \rightarrow X_2 \leftarrow X_3$, and this will therefore be the output of the PC algorithm, see Figure \ref{example.intro}\subref{example.intro.cpdag}.
-This output would lead us to believe that both $X_1$ and $X_3$ are causes of $X_2$.
-But this is clearly incorrect, since in the underlying DAG with latent variables, there is neither a directed path from $X_1$ to $X_2$ nor from $X_3$ to $X_2$.
+There is only one DAG on $\mathbf{X}$ that implies this single conditional independence relationship, namely $X_1 \rightarrow X_2 \leftarrow X_3$, and this will therefore be the output of the PC algorithm; see Figure~\ref{exampleintro}(b).
+This output would lead us to believe that both $X_1$ and $X_3$ are causes of~$X_2$.
+But this is clearly incorrect, since in the underlying DAG with latent variables, there is neither a~directed path from $X_1$ to $X_2$ nor one from $X_3$ to $X_2$.